Province of Ljubljana: Ending

-The area of the Province of Ljubljana after the Second World War were united with the rest of Slovene Lands that were under the control of Tito’s Yugoslavia and formed the People’s Republic of Slovenia in 1947 that was in the meantime called the Federal State of Slovenia (short form: Federal Slovenia).
+The area of the Province of Ljubljana after the Second World War was united with the rest of Slovene Lands that were under the control of Tito’s Yugoslavia and formed the People’s Republic of Slovenia in 1947, which in the meantime was called the Federal State of Slovenia (short form: Federal Slovenia).

 Some of its territory was returned to Croatia but some was subsequently claimed by Slovenia.

 The bulk of its territory is now the Republic of Slovenia.